f5devcentral/access-labs/class2/module2/lab01.rst

 #.
 Click **Next**

    ..
 NOTE::  Review the design considerations for deploying IAP in a **Single Proxy** versus a **Multi-proxy** solution.

    |image7|

-Section 1.2 - Device Posture
+Section 1.2 - General Properties
 ------------------------------------------------

 In this section, you will configure the IAP policy to perform posture assessment from client devices.